About McCormick Dementia Research

-Strategies for management responsive behaviours are used currently in the McCormick Dementia Services day program as well as in our dementia care unit at McCormick Home.
+Strategies for managing responsive behaviours are used currently in the McCormick Day Program as well as in Memory Lane, our dementia care unit at McCormick Home.
 We need to understand what strategies work best and develop evidence-based models of care that can be applied across the continuum of care that we offer.

 In particular, we are interested in answering the following questions:

-- What are the current interventions used in the McCormick Dementia Services day program and within the dementia care unit at McCormick Home and what indicators would be useful in tracking the success of these interventions?
+- What are the current interventions used in the McCormick Day Program and within the Memory Lane unit at McCormick Home and what indicators would be useful in tracking the success of these interventions?

 - What interventions are leading to improved results with the identified indicators?